-REFERRAL RESOURCES - The corporate trustee is often connected to advice and referrals for tax and estate planning
+REFERRAL RESOURCES - The corporate trustee is often connected to advice and referrals for tax and estate planning issues.
+This includes the legal community and accountants/CPAs.
+The corporate trustee often works with the client's other advisers to find solutions to complex planning situations.

 The most frequent objection to using a corporate trustee is cost.
 Compensation paid to a corporate trustee, however, is generally not much greater than an individual fiduciary is entitled to charge.
-An individual trustee would most likely have to retain the services of a number of different professionals or entities, such as accountants, lawyers and investment managers, who have never worked together and who may not be able to coordinate their efforts.
+An individual trustee would most likely have to retain the services of a number of different professionals or entities. such as accountants, lawyers and investment managers, who have never worked together and who may not be able to coordinate their efforts.
 With a corporate trustee, trained specialists minimize expenses through efficient trust management and administration and economies of scale.